Nmyhi/BudgetPal/README.md

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+Heroku - To deploy the project.

+Elephant SQL - To host my database.

 [ChatGpt](https://chat.openai.com/) To debug and ask about flask syntask and solutions.

 [Tiny PNG](https://tinypng.com/) To compress images.